Saturday, 31 August 2024

 Meeting Margaret in Perth

 We went on a road trip to Perth today to meet up with Margaret who is house-hunting in Scotland just now.
-Such are the vagaries of our social life that this was our only opportunity to see her before she goes back to the USA.
+Since we are currently based in Ullapool, this was our only opportunity to see her before she goes back to the USA.
 Margaret is staying in Broughty Ferry so she also had a journey to meet us in the Fair City.
-All went smoothly, although the journey was enlivened by a scam phone call which luckily we realised was not legitimate.* We listened to several episodes of The Rest is History in the car as well as some music, and we met Margaret in the centre of Perth.
+All went smoothly, although the journey was enlivened by a scam phone call which luckily we realised was not legitimate. * We listened to several episodes of The Rest is History in the car as well as some music, and we met Margaret in the centre of Perth.

 Perth is a city that I don’t know well, my visits there have always been fleeting so I don’t really have a feel for it.
 We headed for the recently re-developed museum and had lunch in a cafĂ© close by.
 It was great to see Margaret and we had a good catch up before heading into the museum.
 It was interesting and Margaret and I were both impressed by a Celtic cross that was lit up in different moving colours which emphasised the depth of its patterns.
 There were lots of artefacts and information from the history of Perthshire going back thousands of years, the highlight of which was the Stone of Destiny.
 James and I have actually seen it before, when it was in Edinburgh Castle, but its new home seems like a worthy setting.
 It is displayed in its own room where a short film about its story is projected around the wall to give a sort of immersive experience.